trulabs/labs-truphone-cascades-test/README.md

 - [x] Look at integrating the new Automatic Input Control (_sys_inject_events)
 * Without the above:
-- [ ] Add lots of other support (hopefully AID will mean we don't have to)
+- [ ] Add lots of other support (hopefully AIC will mean we don't have to)

 ## Building
 There are three projects